 AAT to ART: What the Tribunal Change Means for Visa Appeals

-The AAT is abolished and the ART now handles migration merits review.
-Here is what the AAT to ART transition means for your visa appeal in Australia.
+The AAT is abolished; the ART now handles migration merits review.
+What the transition changes for your visa appeal, and what it leaves untouched.

 If you are researching an AAT to ART migration appeal, the key point is simple: the Administrative Appeals Tribunal no longer exists, and the Administrative Review Tribunal (ART) now conducts merits review of visa and migration decisions.
 Appeals that were already before the AAT continued in the ART.
 Any new review application goes to the ART, not the AAT.